Artifactory Sensor User Guide

 | jq '.[].key'

-This sensor is specialized for very large workloads, where the total size of the
+• Cause: This Sensor is specialized for very large workloads, where the total size of the

 repo exceeds the total disk space on the runner.
-It handles this by batching the
+The Sensor handles this by batching the

 content into smaller chunks which are scanned individually.